 When I practice silence and solitude, I often set aside three blocks of time throughout my day to go on a walk or a drive.
 During this time, I skip out on the latest podcast and my favorite music and instead focus my attention on the goodness of God.

 “So God blessed the seventh day and made it holy, because on it God rested from all his work that he had done in creation.”
 (Genesis 2:3)

 The third way I rest is by taking a regular sabbath.
 Regardless of whether you think the sabbath commandment still pertains to Christians today, setting aside a day of rest is a wise practice that helps us to slow down and pattern our life after God.

 Personally, I use the word sabbath loosely and view it as a day of rest.
 I typically practice this on Saturday and spend the day away from work.
 The purpose of this is to give me a day to recharge and refocus my eyes on Jesus.
 I often sleep in on Saturday and spend extended time in the Word before spending time reading with a few close friends in the outdoors.
 Whether it happens on a Saturday or a Wednesday, setting aside a day of rest will set a weekly reminder that we can’t operate sufficiently on our own.

 “And when you fast, do not look gloomy like the hypocrites, for they disfigure their faces that their fasting may be seen by others.
 Truly, I say to you, they have received their reward.”
 (Matthew 6:16)

-Lastly, I fast regularly.
+Lastly, I try to fast regularly.
 While some would argue that fasting is defined as forgoing food for a spiritual purpose, I choose to fast from both food and my phone.
 I found that when I fasted from food, I spent way too much time distracting myself on social media rather than focusing on my desire for the Lord.
 Personally, I choose to fast on my “sabbath day,” which allows for a day of complete reset before the next week.
 Fasting helps me to depend on God physically and spiritually.